xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Task configuration/Configure reader plug-in/Script mode configuration.md

 -   Dirty data is set to control the synchronized data quality.
 It supports setting a threshold for dirty data records.
 If the number of dirty data records exceeds the threshold during job transmission, the job is aborted with an error.
 For example, the specified maximum error limit is 1024 records in the preceding configuration.
 When the job dirty data record number is greater than 1024 during the transfer process, an error is reported during exit.
 -   You can specify a resource group configuration by clicking **configure task resource groups** in the upper-right corner of the current page.

     When a synchronization task is configured, the resource group in which the task runs is specified.
 By default, the task runs on the default Resource Group.
 When the project resource scheduling is tight, you can also expand a resource scheduling by adding a Custom Resource Group.
 The synchronization task is then specified to run on a Custom Resource Group.
-For more information on how to add a Custom Resource Group, see [Adding a scheduled resource](https://help.aliyun.com/document_detail/72979.html).
+For more information on how to add a Custom Resource Group, see [Add task resources](intl.en-US/User Guide/Data integration/Common configuration/Add task resources.md#) .
 You can set configurations based on the data source network conditions, project scheduling resource conditions, and business importance.

-**Note:** When synchronizing data is inefficient, see [Optimizing configuration](reseller.en-US/User Guide/Data integration/Task configuration/Optimizing configuration.md#) to optimize your synchronization tasks.
+**Note:** When synchronizing data is inefficient, see [Optimizing configuration](intl.en-US/User Guide/Data integration/Task configuration/Optimizing configuration.md#) to optimize your synchronization tasks.

 ## Configure scheduling properties {#section_a4t_rnc_p2b .section}